 Often times words are limited with the presence of intense emotions, and frequently much more is able to be effectively said through non-verbal means of expression.
 More specifically, children express their thoughts and feelings through their play.
 In fact, children’s play is critical to healthy development.
 Play provides children the freedom they need to express themselves in an authentic way and allows children the freedom and safety to be who they are.
 If you want to understand a child’s emotional world, then simply observe their play, and they will teach you what you need to know.

 The most effective and meaningful outcomes require consistent engagement with parents and caregivers.
-Through working collaboratively with families, I have learned that the most effective therapeutic experiences are built upon safety, positive attunement, authentic connection, and collaboration among family members.
-I use caution and care when starting to build relationships with clients and families, and I strongly believe in practicing a trauma-informed approach wherein the therapeutic relationship serves as the vehicle for healing and positive growth.
-I prioritize creating and holding a safe space where clients learn how to safely express and contain overwhelming feelings and become the leaders of their own healing process.
-My clients are my greatest teachers, and I approach therapy with humility, mindful intention, purpose, and compassion.
+Through working collaboratively with families, we have learned that the most effective therapeutic experiences are built upon safety, positive attunement, authentic connection, and collaboration among family members.
+We use caution and care when starting to build relationships with clients and families, and we strongly believe in practicing a trauma-informed approach wherein the therapeutic relationship serves as the vehicle for healing and positive growth.
+We prioritize creating and holding a safe space where clients learn how to safely express and contain overwhelming feelings and become the leaders of their own healing process.
+Our clients are our greatest teachers, and we approach therapy with humility, mindful intention, purpose, and compassion.